-Ever since I read Tove Jansson’s (famous Finnish author) book Moominpappa at the sea, my desire to visit a lighthouse grew even more.
+Ever since I read Tove Jansson’s (famous Finnish author) book Moominpappa at Sea, my desire to visit a lighthouse grew even more.
 Sometimes you just need an adventure and in this book Moominpappa is bored with his everyday life in Moomin Valley, so he organizes his family to set off on a journey to find a lighthouse in the sea.
 Last summer I had the opportunity to make my wish come true and visit Söderskär Lighthouse.

 There’s something special about lighthouses